BGI2016/PSSMHCpan/README.md

 # Run the example
 sh ./PSSMHCpan/test.sh

-Please contact liugeng@genomics.cn/lidongli@genomis.cn if any questions about PSSMHCpan.
+Please contact liugeng@genomics.cn or lidongli@genomics.cn if any questions about PSSMHCpan.